-Sri Lanka’s topless Sigiri fresco women, sublime and etched on rock walls between 477 to 495 A.D. are as elusive in identity to historian as the name and personality of Mona Liza, painted by Leonardo da Vinci.
+Sri Lanka’s topless Sigiriya fresco women, sublime and etched on rock walls between 477 to 495 A.D. are as elusive in identity to historian as the name and personality of Mona Liza, painted by Leonardo da Vinci.

 In like mode, there are many interpretations of the Sigiriya period, history gorged with legend, passion, and betrayal.
 Of the founder of Sigiriya, too, riddle lingers, but some things are known.
 He was King Kasyapa.
 He came from Anuradhapura, the then, established capital of the Indian Ocean island.